zhouyun-zoe/new-docs/docs/setup/getting-started.md

 ### Using muta-cli

-Muta-cli is an command line tool used to interacting with Muta.
+[Muta-cli][muta-cli] is an command line tool used to interacting with Muta.

 <Steps headingDepth={3}>
 <ol>